abednarz210/Wine_or_Bust/README.md

 ## Finding the best wines in the USA

 ### Motivation

+"When it comes to wine, I tell people to throw away the vintage charts and invest in a corkscrew.
+The best way to learn about wine is the drinking." --- Alexis Lichine

+This website was created to help wine lovers, new or well versed, to select a wine suited to their tasting preference, budget and take a virtual tour of all the many vineyards by region across the United States!

-- Website for wine lovers to discover new domestic wines right here in the U.S. Wines were reviewed by the country’s best wine tasters to describe their flavors and ratings
+-- Website for wine lovers to discover new domestic wines right here in the U.S. Wines were reviewed by the country’s best wine tasters to describe their flavors and ratings
 ### [Our Website](https://wine-or-bust.herokuapp.com/)